Tanzu-Solutions-Engineering/pivotal-bank-demo/README.md

 2. Create a topic branch.
 3. Implement your feature or bug fix.
 4. Commit and push your changes.
-5. Submit a pull request (to the development branch).
+5. Submit a pull request.